lbwa/google-smart-home/README.md

 [google home official site]: https://developers.google.com/actions/smarthome/concepts/
 [smart home references]: https://developers.google.com/actions/smarthome/traits/

-### Deployment
+### Deployment🚀

 There are two kinds of deployment:

-1. Deploy your backend services to `firebase functions` and `firebase real-time database`.
-You should download your `firebase-admin-sdk.json` to `functions/src/firebase-admin-sdk.json` before link to firebase real-time database.
+1. Deploy `Smart Home` services to `firebase functions` and `firebase real-time database`.
+You should download your [firebase-admin-sdk.json] to `functions/src/firebase-admin-sdk.json` before link to firebase real-time database.

    - `frontend` is a dashboard for firebase real-time database.
    - `functions` is firebase cloud functions directory.